physiodatatoolbox/docs/docs/user-guide/epochs.md

     title= "Epoch Builder Context Menus"
     id="epoch-builder-menus"
     no_shadow = false
     caption = "The definition table in the Epoch Builder features cells with context menus reflecting the referenceable events in the current file.
 In the GIF, the menus are used to define epochs as starting at all events with value 100, and ending 10 seconds after.
-The events are taken from the markers in channel 4." %}
+The events are taken from the markers in channel 4.
+Lastly, the Highlight Epoch options is selected, which highlight all epochs generated by that row." %}

 ### Slicing Epochs ###
 At times, users may wish to slice large epochs into smaller sections.
 To do this, the large epochs must first be defined in the epoch definition table (or must already be present in a file).
 The startChannel and endChannel must then be set to `epochs` so that these epochs can be referenced, and the startValue and endValue parameters, in combination with startOccur and endOccur, can be used to specify the name and occurrences of the to be referenced epoch(s).